 If the two 8 connected by the dotted line are true, the other pair becomes false and vice-versa.
 Trying both configurations reveals that, regardless of the final answer, the number 8 cannot be a candidate in the rows connecting to the base pattern.
 Thus, the 8 circled in red between the two highlighted yellow cells at the bottom can be eliminated.

 Throughout the puzzle, it is usual for the player to find incomplete Sudoku X-Wing patterns.
-Sometimes, one of the vertices of the rectangle/square is missing because the digit is a candidate to more cells in that row/column and the 2 by 2 requirement of the X-Wing pattern is not met.
+Sometimes, one of the vertices of the rectangle/square is missing because the digit is a candidate for more cells in that row/column and the 2 by 2 requirement of the X-Wing pattern is not met.

 However, when the extra possibilities for the digit are restricted to one group, the player has a Finned X-Wing pattern.
-The fins in this case will be the extra positions for the digit.
+The fins, in this case, will be the extra positions for the digit.

-The player must then analyze two options:
+The player must then ask themselves:

 1. If either of the fins is true, which candidates can I eliminate?